scala/docs.scala-lang/_overviews/scala3-book/ca-extension-methods.md

 num: 59
 previous-page: ca-contextual-abstractions-intro
 next-page: ca-given-using-clauses
+scala3: true
+versionSpecific: true
+---

+In Scala 2, a similar result could be achieved with [implicit classes]({% link _overviews/core/implicit-classes.md %}).

 ---

 Extension methods let you add methods to a type after the type is defined, i.e., they let you add new methods to closed classes.
 For example, imagine that someone else has created a `Circle` class: